isomerpages/govtech-corp/media/technews/_posts/2024-08-19-post-STACK 2024: Tech Experts to Share Their Knowledge on UX Design, Developer Platforms, and More!.md

 tech communities to convene and collaborate on future opportunities that further <a href="https://www.smartnation.gov.sg/about-smart-nation/transforming-singapore/" rel="noopener noreferrer nofollow" target="_blank">Singapore's Smart Nation vision</a>.</p>
 <h3>Who will be at STACK 2024?</h3>
-<p>9 established keynote speakers will share their knowledge and expertise
+<p><strong>9 established keynote speakers</strong> will share their knowledge
-at STACK 2024, making it the perfect opportunity for innovators, entrepreneurs, and tech enthusiasts to learn, network and discuss the latest tech advancements and products.</p>
+and expertise at STACK 2024, making it the perfect opportunity for innovators, entrepreneurs, and tech enthusiasts to learn, network and discuss the latest tech advancements and products.</p>
 <p>The keynote speakers include leaders and experts from organisations like
 GovTech, Thoughtworks, Microsoft, and more.
 In addition to keynote speeches, attendees can also participate in plenary talks, panel discussions and